 Reputation is everything in business and yours should be protected if you are to succeed online.
 Having an SSL certificate shows your visitors you have a trustworthy online presence that can help build your reputation as a trusted online provider.

-Our Standard and Extended SSLs also provide liability insurance to protect your business, giving you extra peace of mind if your certificate is issued or used incorrectly.
+Our Extended SSL also provides liability insurance to protect your business, giving you extra peace of mind if your certificate is issued or used incorrectly.

 Protect your rankings